For best experience please turn on javascript and use a modern browser!

 • Traveling Sex Education

-Sex education programs from the Netherlands have been widely adopted in various countries across the Global South, making them a successful Dutch export.
-In 2019, the Netherlands invested 439 million euros to provide sexual health and rights information to 7.5 million youths worldwide.
-However, anthropologists have revealed that models of sexuality and health are not universally applicable, and cultural factors influence how these programs are received.
+Dutch sex education programs have been widely adopted in the Global South, becoming a successful export.
+In 2019, the Netherlands invested 439 million euros to provide sexual health information to 7.5 million youths globally.

 Project period